 Back pack # 1--Device chargers, hard drive, toothbrushes for all, first aid kit, radio(recharge battery every 3 months, can opener, tuna, matches, extra batteries for flashlights, forks, extra glasses, packable jacket., wallet with cash.

 Back pack #2--Jewelry bag, checkbook with extra checks, plastic bags, sunglasses, packable jacket, pen/pencil pad, wallet with cash.

 Things to think about--who will carry the medications or will everyone carry their own?
 Are the medications currently in a container that can quickly be covered and picked up?
 Is there room in the car for sleeping bags or blankets?

 Important papers should be together in a file box that is easily identifiable by using red tape.
 Password list for all devices, any home photos or photos of valuable belongings could be helpful for insurance purposes.

 All the items should be in close proximity to your exit path--close to the car, a laundry room closet?
 Everything should be tagged so their isn't any question of "Does this go?"
 The list that was shared included what to wear--jeans-natural fabric, long sleeve shirt over short sleeve, hat.

 Think about leaving early once the warnings are being issued, even the Level I. It will help you get ahead of the traffic plus hopefully find a hotel room.

 All this being said and done, let us hope our "packed up life" will never have to leave the driveway.

-Be sure to listen to the Gardening: Get Good at It "Critter Control" segment on Tues.
-June 30 on KPOV 88.9 FM between 9-9:30 a m.
+Don't forget to check out the Gardening: Get Good At It "Putting the Garden to Bed" segment on Tues.
+October 6, on KPOV 88.9 FM between 9-9:30 am.